 2. Service of order and notice to licensee.

 a.
-When an order of emergency license suspension is issued, the division must immediately serve the order on the licensee in a manner authorized for serving process under Rule 4.1, Arizona Rules of Civil Procedure.
+When the board issues an order of emergency license suspension or the hearing officer issues a preliminary emergency suspension order, the division must immediately serve the order on the licensee in a manner authorized for serving process under Rule 4.1, Arizona Rules of Civil Procedure.

 b.
-The division must also give the licensee written notice, as provided in ACJA § 7-201.08, that the order of emergency suspension has been issued.
+The division must also give the licensee written notice, as provided in ACJA § 7-201.08, that the order of emergency suspension has been issued by the board or the hearing officer.

 C. Hearing Date.

 1. Filing order.
-When an order of emergency license suspension is issued, the division staff for the board issuing the order must immediately file a copy of the order with the disciplinary clerk.
+When the board or the hearing officer issues an order of emergency license suspension or preliminary emergency suspension order, the division staff for the board issuing or requesting the order must immediately file a copy of the order with the disciplinary clerk.

 2. Hearing date.
-Upon the filing of the order of emergency license suspension, the disciplinary clerk must issue an order setting the date and time for a hearing on the order of emergency suspension.
+Upon the filing of the order of emergency license suspension or preliminary emergency suspension, the disciplinary clerk must issue an order setting the date and time for a hearing on the order of emergency suspension.

 a.
 The hearing must be held as soon as practicable on a date and time providing the licensee with sufficient notice and the opportunity to be heard.